mikepmerritt/Civ-6-Mods/CaptureZones/HelpfulTips.md

 Below is some documentation on the various functions and objects that I used.
 Return types and arguments are described as well.
 I may not be entirely correct about everything here, but this simply documents my findings so they can be referenced later if necessary.
 If I missed anything, try looking through my code - I tried to comment what I was trying to do at each step anyways.

+## File Locations

+Here are some files and folders that I ended up using, and you might need too.

+* A copy of the game's databases is under ```.../Documents/My Games/Sid Meier's Civilization VI/Cache```.
+This is where you can see everything that was in the database from your last playthrough.
+* The database log is at ```.../Documents/My Games/Sid Meier's Civilization VI/Logs/Database.log```.
+This is where you can check for database-related errors.
+* The icons are under ```.../steamapps/common/Sid Meier's Civilization VI/Base/Assets/UI/Icons```.
+This is useful if you want to reuse one.
+* The FireTuner panels are under ```.../steamapps/common/Sid Meier's Civilization VI/Debug```.
+Open these from FireTuner for easier testing and debugging.

 ## Event Listeners

 Check out [this mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2776800137) for a better understanding of how to use the event listeners and what arguments they use.
 It lists out and has an example of all of them.